Septoria secalis

-Septoria secalis is a fungal plant pathogen infecting rye.
+Septoria secalis also known as Septoria Leaf Blotch is a fungal plant pathogen infecting rye.

 Morphology & Biology

-Septoria Secalis, also known as Septoria leaf blotch, is a common disease that mainly attacks rye leaves.
+Septoria secalis is a common disease that mainly attacks rye leaves.
 Small spots appear between leaf veins, elongate, then turn yellow-brown and become pale.
 The disease appears most often on seedling leaves during the autumn, but also affects adult plants.

-Economic Impact
+Economic impact

-Severe attacks of Septoria Secalis can result in crop yield losses between 10% and 40%.
+Severe attacks of Septoria secalis can result in crop yield losses between 10% and 40%.
 Common control measures include crop rotation, the ploughing of plant debris, and fungicidal treatment of affected plants.
+Yan & Hunt 2001 finds that in most years SLB is the primary yield loss factor in Ontario, Canada.
+It is also a pathogen of concern in Europe.